Portugal tourist visa

-Malta tourist visa is free for New Caledonian citizens.
-The stay is usually short and visa expires in 90 days.
-Applicant is not required to be present when applying for Malta tourist visa.
-A total of 6 documents are required for applying Malta tourist visa.
-You can also find useful tips from fellow travellers.
+New Caledonian citizens do not need a visa when travelling to Portugal.
+Portugal tourist visa is free for New Caledonian citizens.
+The stay is usually short with a period of 90 days and visa expires in 90 days.
+Applicant is not required to be present when applying for Portugal tourist visa.
+A total of 4 documents are required for applying Portugal tourist visa.

 The Schengen Visa is a visa for the Schengen Area, which consists of most of the European Economic Area, plus several other adjacent countries.
 The visa allows visitors to stay in the Schengen Area for up to 90 days within a 180-day period.
 The visa is valid for tourism, family visits, and business.
 European Travel Information and Authorisation System or ETIAS is an electronic authorisation system of the European Union for visa-exempt visitors travelling to the European Union or the Schengen Area which is expected to enter into operation at the end of 2022.

-How to apply for a Malta tourist visa from New Caledonia
+How to apply for Portugal tourist visa from New Caledonia

-Step 2 : After arriving, New Caledonian citizens can go to Malta immigration counter.
+- Step 3 : After arriving, New Caledonian citizens can go to Portugal immigration counter.

 Proof of Funds

-Proof of travel insurance for Malta with the certificate of Insurance and the table of benefits.
-You can also provide a letter from the bank confirming that you have an insurance with them along with a copy of credit card and the table of benefits.
-A minimum cover of EUR 30,000 .
-The travel insurance must cover the cost of repatriation for medical reasons and the Certificate of Currency must be issued by an insurance company operating in Australia or within the EU.
+Proof of travel insurance for destination with the certificate of Insurance and the table of benefits.
 You can also provide a letter from the bank confirming that you have an insurance with them along with a copy of credit card and the table of benefits.
 Travel medical insurance for everyone from all over the world with Coronavirus (COVID-19) coverage.
 Get coverage for travel delay, lost checked luggage, emergency response & natural disasters, personal liability.
 Get ready for for unexpected medical problems and accidents.